Panos997/Projects/Fashion Image Classification Using Deep Learning/README.md

 - Builds and trains Convolutional Neural Network models.
 - Compares different optimizers, including Adam and SGD.
 - Applies regularization techniques such as dropout.
-- Uses callbacks such as early stopping and learning rate reduction.
+- Uses callbacks such as Early Stopping and ReduceLROnPlateau.
 - Uses hyperparameter tuning to search for better model configurations.
 - Evaluates model performance using classification metrics.
 - Visualizes training curves and confusion matrices.